Standard Life ramps up fund business with Ignis acquisition

-LONDON Standard Life (SL.L) has bought Ignis Asset Management for 390 million pounds ($643.7 million), increasing the amount of money it manages by one third as it shifts its business to fund management from insurance.
+LONDON Standard Life has bought Ignis Asset Management for 390 million pounds, increasing the amount of money it manages by one third as it shifts its business to fund management from insurance.

 The deal comes a week after the British finance minister overhauled the country's pensions and savings industry in a series of changes that are expected to prompt other insurers to expand their fund management arms.